kasna-cloud/terraform-google-gcds/autogen/README.md

 The 'Configuration Manager' can then be found in the desktop menu under OTHER -> Configuration Manager.

+After the first installation of the VM it will take some time for VNC to become avaliable since there are many packages that need to install.
+Once this has completed ssh to your instance and run 'vncserver' as root, this will prompt you to enter a password, this needs to be done only once.
+Reboot and the VNCSERVER will start automatically in future.

 ## WHAT THIS MODULE DOES NOT DO

 This module does not do any network configuration, you will be responsible for setting up firewall rules to permit tcp-5901 from your desktop source IP.
+A network tag of 'vnc is created on the VM so you can use this as a target in you firewall rules.

+This module will also not set up the active directory or the actual configuration of the directory sync tool.
+You will need to do this manually.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->